alkorolyov/sophius/README.md

 # sophius
- Model and Layer templates Generator for pytroch

- Works as a Keras analogue.
+ Multistep project for automatical neural network architecture search (NAS) for visual recognition tasks (CIFAR10 as example)

+ # Step 1
+ Generate random a set of random models and evaluate their performance.

+ For that custom Module Templates and Model Generator was written.
  Model Generator can generate model templates with random number of convolutional and linear layers, with optional auxialary layers between them.
 Automatically fixes input and output shapes sizes for all torch Modules.